initialed85/initialed85.github.io/content/posts/migrating-from-aws-eks-to-gcp-gke.md

   - Spin up the stateless services (request handlers and the like) in the new cloud
   - Repoint DNS so that the new cloud is handling requests
   - Spin down stateful services in the old cloud and spin them up in the new cloud
-  - **Repoint the Kubernetes Service abstraction in AWS EKS to point to the equivalent Kubernetes Service abstraction in AWS GCP**
+  - *Repoint the Kubernetes Service abstraction in AWS EKS to point to the equivalent Kubernetes Service abstraction in AWS GCP*
-    - So now anyone still connected via AWS EKS would have an extra hop on their path to the newly promoted GCP system
   - Promote the Cloud SQL replica to master and repoint the services to that database

 ### Wrapping it all up

-With the plan in place, I did a bunch more experimentation; soaking a free-standing non-prod instance of the system in GCP for a long time to see what I learned about the differences of GCP / GKE Autopilot (nothing notable, it's pretty good), executing in entirety the migration process (but for non-prod).
+With the plan in place, I did a bunch more experimentation; soaking a free-standing non-prod instance of the system in GCP for a long time to see what I learned about the differences of GCP / GKE Autopilot (nothing notable, it's pretty good), executing in entirety the migration process (but for non-prod), trying out rolling back half-way etc.

 Feeling pretty confident, we scheduled the migration and went ahead with it- it was myself driving with my [right-hand man](https://www.linkedin.com/in/janmayp) assisting and frankly it was quite uneventful.

-We followed the plan, got everything running over in GCP, saw that some charging stations were quick to connect to GCP and saw that as feared, some remained connected to AWS and when the sun came up, it was all still operating and we were able to serve the usual rush of users charging their EVs as they parked them for work that day.
+We followed the plan, got everything running over in GCP, saw that some charging stations were quick to connect to GCP and saw that as feared, some remained connected to AWS- but when the sun came up, it was all still operating and we were able to serve the usual rush of users charging their EVs as they parked them for work that day.

 And that's about all I can remember- if the blog post feels different for the last couple of sections that's because they were added 18 months later, lol.

-I'm gonna write more stuff soon I promise; I've got another good blog post on Quake 1 coming in the context of not being happy about using other folks ports and wanting to make my own (which I did, I'm excited to write about it- I just gotta you know, actually do it).
+I'm gonna write more stuff soon I promise; I've got another good blog post on Quake 1 coming in the context of not being happy about using other folks ports and wanting to make my own (which I did, I'm excited to write about it- just gotta make myself start writing).